 Peer Writing Coaches

 Hannah Yanow, a San Francisco native, migrated south to earn her Masters in Clinical Psychology here at Antioch.
 She graduated from University of Oregon with a BA in Family and Human Services and a minor in Dance.
-Hannah has explored many career paths: stage manager for a small theatre company, personal aide for people with developmental disabilities, art curator and community programs assistant at the San Francisco LGBT Community Center.
-Hannah regularly journals and assesses her own writing/thoughts/dreams, and hopes to share her love of language and self-expression with the students who come to the Writing Center.
+Hannah has explored many career paths: stage manager for a small theatre company, personal aide for people with developmental disabilities, art curator, and community programs assistant at the San Francisco LGBT Community Center.
+When Hannah isn’t working at Country Catering or the Writing Center, you may find her creating a Prezi, watching a Bollywood movie, or composing a paper.
+She enjoys sharing her love of language and self-expression with the students who visit AUSB’s Writing Center.

 Jessica Soon holds a BA in Psychology from California State University Long Beach.
 Since completing her degree, she has worked for various non-profits, including populations from court-ordered community service, to first-time juvenile offenders, to aging adults.
 Jessica is currently working toward her Master’s in AUSB’s MACP program, emphasizing her studies on Healthy Aging.
 She hopes to use her love of writing to encourage and support other students while continuing to develop her own skills as well.